Bear's Guide to learning Japanese

-The Japanese language is incredibly fascinating to me, because much like Arabic which is my native tongue, it has a long and rich history and a beauty that can only be found within each language.
-I have been learning it for about 11 years now, and while it was by no means been a totally concentrated effort, I still loved it enough to continue digging deep into it for over a decade now.
-I won't be teaching you anything directly, but I hope to clear the confusion and mystery surrounding Japanese as a 'Difficult' and 'Scary' language, and ultimately inspire an aspring to start their beautiful Nihongo Jouzu journey.
+The Japanese language is incredibly fascinating to me, because much like Arabic, which is my native tongue, it has a long and rich history and a beauty that can only be found within it.
+I have been learning it for about 11 years now, and while it was by no means a totally concentrated effort, I still loved it enough to continue digging deep into it for over a decade now.
+I won't be teaching you much directly, but I hope to clear the confusion and mystery surrounding Japanese as a 'Difficult' and 'Scary' language, and ultimately inspire someone to start their beautiful Nihongo Jouzu journey.

-My aim is for this guide to include only free resources and be clutter free, helping you pick up the language in the simplest way possible, so don't expect it to be lengthy and exhaustive because that goes against the whole purpose of this page.
-No expensive courses, no multiple book series, no subscriptions, and definitely no lengthy Kanji lists for you to memorize all the readings of every Kanji Japanese people use.
+My aim for this guide is to include only free resources and be clutter free, helping you pick up the language in the simplest way possible, so don't expect it to be lengthy and exhaustive because that goes against the whole purpose of this page.
+No expensive courses, no multiple book series, no subscriptions, and definitely no lengthy Kanji lists for you to memorize over and over till your brain is numb.
 All resources here are ones that I personally used/still use.

 Getting started

 Learn Hiragana and Katakana.
-You have no choice, Romaji can only get you so far before you slam into a wall and get stuck, plus you can brag to your friends about how you can read and write in Japanaese.
+You have no choice, Romaji can only get you so far before you slam into a wall and get stuck, plus you can brag to your friends about how you can read and write in Japanese when you're done.
 Just do it, think about nothing else for now.
-Feel free to spend as much time as you'd like here, my personal advice is to get very familiar with all the letters, especially how they're written and how they're pronounced before you move on.
+My personal advice is to get very familiar with all the letters, especially how they're written and how they're pronounced before you move on.

 And this is a handy reference with how each letter is pronounced if you find yourself in doubt.